-Polar – Carbowaxes – Liquid phases with large proportion of polar groups.
-Separation of polar and non polar substances.
+Polar – Carbowaxes – Liquid phases with a large proportion of polar groups.
+Separation of polar and non-polar substances.

-Hydrogen bonding – Polar liquid phases with high hydrogen bonding bonding e.g. Glycol.
+Hydrogen bonding – Polar liquid phases with high hydrogen bonding e.g. Glycol.

 Specific purpose phases – Relying on a chemical reaction with solute to achieve separations. e.g AgNO3 in glycol separates unsaturated hydrocarbons.

 - The structure and surface characteristics of the support materials are important parameters, which determine the efficiency of the support and the degree of separation respectively.

 - The support should be inert but capable of immobilizing a large volume of liquid phase as a thin film over its surface.

 - The surface area should be large to ensure the rapid attainment of equilibrium between stationary and mobile phases.

 - Support should be strong enough to resist breakdown in handling and be capable of packed into a uniform bed.

 - Diatomaceous earth, kieselguhr treated with Na 2CO 3 for 9000 C causes the particle fusion into coarser aggregates.